 Can I submit more than two wines for the tasting panel?

 Are the two wines entered for the tasting panel the same wines shown at the events?

 How do I submit the wines for the tasting panel?

-We will contact all registrants in December with further details for submitting wines in January.
+We will contact all registrants by January with further details for submitting wines in January.

 Do my two wines need to be from the same producer?

 Not necessarily.
 The two wines may come from one brand or two separate labels made by the same winemaker.

 Can I enter as a winemaking partnership?

 Yes.
 Please note, if entering two brands by a winemaking partnership, both wines submitted must be made by the duo – ie, not one label each from two individuals.

 Part of the Awards is having to choose which two wines to enter.
 Put your best foot forward.
 The wines have to be delicious.
 First and foremost, the winemaker is assessed on what is in the glass, and then broader topics such as the winemaker’s vision, leadership, creativity and execution comes into the discussion.